sfu-stats-beerz/sfu-stats-beerz.github.io/README.md

 In particular, note that for URLs to be clickable you need to wrap them in `< >` tags.
 E.g. `<http://website.com>`.

-To edit an old post, find the post in the `_posts` folder, click on it, and click on the `Edit` button near the top right.
+### To edit an old post

+Find the post in the `_posts` folder, click on it, and click on the `Edit` button near the top right.
 Edit away, write a commit message, and commit your change.
 The site will re-generate on its own.

 ![](images/edit-button.PNG)

+### To edit or add a new static (non-blog post) page

 To add or edit a new static page (e.g. the About page, or maybe you want to add a link page), add or edit a Markdown (`.md`) file in the root folder.
 E.g. take a look at the file `about.md`.
 Again, either click on the file and then click `Edit` or click the `+` button to the right of `sfu-stats-beerz.github.io/`.